ON THIS PAGE Emphasis Mine In Bible Verses

 2. The Bible says "You saw me before I was born and scheduled each day of my life before I began to breathe.
 Every day was recorded in your Book!
 (Psalm 139:16, LB.
 The Living Bible) (Underlining Added)

-I believe the reason Rick Warren chose the Message's version of Psalm 139:15 is because it supports his idea that "God prescribed every single detail of your body.
+It seems readily apparent that Rick Warren chose the Message's version of Psalm 139:15 is because it supports his idea that "God prescribed every single detail of your body.
 He deliberately chose your race, the color of your skin, your hair, and every other feature.
 He custom made your body just the way he wanted it."

 Custom Made?